Last Updated on : 2022-02-17 05:43:44download

 .

-Account management supports additional features.
-For example, reset the password, exit the account, change the avatar, and synchronize and update user information.
-For more information, see Manager Information.
+Account management also enables users to reset their password, log out, change their avatar, and update user information.
+For more information, see Account Management.

-A project is an independent unit that is managed by a user.
-The maximum number of projects that can be created for a user depends on the plan purchased by the user.
+A project is an independent unit that is managed in a specific account.
+The number of projects that can be created depends on the subscribed plan.

-A newly created user is not assigned projects.
-Projects must be created after login to enable follow-up operations.
+A new account has no default project.
+You need to create one.
 Projects are classified into indoor and outdoor projects.
-For more information, see Project overview.
+For more information, see Project Overview.

 All examples and methods in this topic are used to process indoor projects.